mattrussi/gitlab-com-runbooks/docs/kube/k8s-cluster-rebuild.md

 ### 3.c Executing terraform

-1. Please consider changing the zone in the next command to the one you are targeting, we used zone `b` as an example.
+This is a two step process, 1 to replace the cluster, the next to recreate the node pools that were removed.

+1. Perform a `terraform plan` to validate cluster recreation:

 **Executer should perform a `plan` and validate the changes before running the `apply`**